$T$-convex $T$-differential fields and their immediate extensions: -convex -differential fields

+\begin{example}[Puiseux series] Let $\bigcup_{n>0} \R((t^{1/n}))$ be the field of Puiseux series over $\R$, ordered so that $0 < t<\R^>$.
+This field admits a canonical expansion to a model of $T_{\an}$, where each restricted analytic function is defined via Taylor expansion.
+The usual valuation ring on this field, the convex hull of $\R$, is $T_{\an}$-convex by Fact~\ref{fact-hull}.
+We define a derivation $\der$ on this field by setting

+Then $\der$ is easily seen to be compatible with all restricted analytic functions, so it is even a $T_{\an}$-derivation; see~\cite[Lemma 2.9]{FK19} for why this is sufficient.
+Since $\der$ is small, it is continuous, so the field of Puiseux series is a model of $\TdO_{\an}$. \end{example}

-The expansion of the field of logarithmic-exponential transseries by restricted analytic functions serves as another motivating example:
+The Puiseux series sit inside of the much richer field of \emph{logarithmic-exponential transseries}, which serves as another motivating example:

-\begin{example}[Transseries] Let $\T$ be the ordered valued differential field of logarithmic-exponential transseries with convex valuation ring $\cO =\{f \in \T: |f|<n\text{ for some }n\}$ and derivation $\der$; see Appendix A of~\cite{ADH17} for a detailed definition.
+\begin{example}[Transseries] Let $\T$ be the ordered valued differential field of logarithmic-exponential transseries with valuation ring $\cO$ and derivation $\der$; see Appendix A of~\cite{ADH17} for a detailed definition.
 By~\cite[Corollary 2.8]{DMM97}, $\T$ admits a canonical expansion to a model of $T_{\an}$, which we denote by $\T_{\an}$.
-Then $\cO$, being the convex hull of the $T_{\an}$-model $\R_{\an}$, is $T_{\an}$-convex by Fact~\ref{fact-hull}.
-Moreover, $\der$ is a $T_{\an}$-derivation since by~\cite[Corollary 3.3]{DMM01}, it is compatible with all restricted analytic functions; see~\cite[Lemma 2.9]{FK19} for why this is sufficient.
-As $\der$ is small by~\cite[Proposition 4.1]{DMM01}, it is continuous, so $\T_{\an}\models \TdO_{\an}$. \end{example}
+Since $\cO$ is the convex hull of the $T_{\an}$-model $\R_{\an}$, it is $T_{\an}$-convex by Fact~\ref{fact-hull}.
+By~\cite[Corollary 3.3]{DMM01}, the derivation $\der$ is compatible with all restricted analytic functions, so $\der$ is a $T_{\an}$-derivation by~\cite[Lemma 2.9]{FK19}.
+Since $\der$ is small, it is continuous, so $\T_{\an}\models \TdO_{\an}$. \end{example}